RyoTune/tlumach-net/docs/articles/placeholders.md

 ### Supported placeholder formats

-In both `DotNet` and `Arb` and `ArbNoEscaping` modes, Tlumach will try to walk through the templated text and replace every placeholder, be it a numeric or a literal one.
+In both `DotNet` and `Arb` modes, Tlumach will try to walk through the templated text and replace every placeholder, be it a numeric or a literal one.
 It will then process each placeholder with respect to ICU directives, if they are present in the placeholder.

-At the moment, .NET format specifiers are not detected (this is planned).
-If your translation uses templated strings with .NET format specifiers in the placeholders, you can take the template values as described in [this topic](strings.md#StringTypes) and format them in your code.

 When handling translation units coming from Arb files, Tlumach recognizes string, numeric, and date-time placeholders and supports most of Arb format specifiers.